Your shopping cart is currently empty!

 Nijkleaster wants to offer at Klooster Westerhûs a safe place where you can come to yourself.
 The fixed rhythm and components of the day guarantee (inner) peace and space.
 From the physical awakening to the evening celebration, care for body and soul are central.
 The three celebrations, vegetarian meals and other activities alternate in a beneficial balance.
 And, of course, there is work and fun.

-The farm and gardens
+The monastery and gardens

 During your stay, you have access to your own room.
 Each room has two beds, so you can also book one room together.
 In the farmhouse the common areas are: the dining room and small kitchen, the library, the upstairs room, the chapel and the meditation attic.
 The buildings are surrounded by several gardens such as a herb garden, vegetable garden, flower garden, orchard and a food garden (under construction).